Don’t have a REAL ID yet? That could cause you travel headaches after May 7

 In mid-April, a group of state senators from Kentucky asked the agency to delay implementing the new requirements yet again.
 They said the state has limited appointments available to people seeking the new cards and that there has been a rush to meet the May 7 deadline.

-However, TSA spokesperson Dan Velez told the AP that the agency does not intend to delay the REAL ID deadline again.
+However, Velez told the AP that the agency does not intend to delay the REAL ID deadline again.

 As of late April, 81% of travelers at TSA checkpoints were presenting acceptable identification, including a state-issued REAL ID, according to DHS.